 Meditation influences the self-control regions of the brain.
 Thus, it has helped people in recovering from various addictions.
 It was found through a recent research-based study that continued for 17 weeks that people who have learned mindfulness are more likely to quit smoking by the end of training in comparison to those who received conventional treatment.
 Meditation has helped the participants in decoupling the ‘act of smoking’ from the ‘state of craving’.
 Hence, the participants were able to avoid smoking despite having cravings and they rode out the urges.

-Different types of research-based studies have been carried out over the past few years with regards to the effects of meditation in curing different types of addiction.
+Different types of research-based studies have been carried out over the past few years with regard to the effects of meditation in curing different types of addiction.
 These studies found that MBCT (mindfulness-based cognitive therapy) and MBRP (mindfulness-based relapse prevention) are extremely helpful when treating different types of addiction.

 Meditation Makes You Feel Good – Live Healthy!

-Practising meditation will benefit you physically as well as mentally.
+Practicing meditation will benefit you physically as well as mentally.
 Its main objective is to improve focus and attention by preventing the mind from wandering.
 However, it can also reduce the level of stress and anxiety with equal efficiency and will empower you to get rid of addiction.
 It is essential to have an expert trainer in order to benefit from meditation.